Danpiel/Discord.RSS.Wiki/Feed-Customization.md

 Putting tags such as {title}, {description}, {summary}, {author}, {link}, {image}, {date} will add the feed's respective information into the text.
 This can either be in the main message, or in the embed.

+As a side note, the tags are not actually the feed article's direct properties.
+They often contain HTML and other unsightly things unfit to be sent as human-readable feeds, thus the bot does some translating to clean up the content.
+I have done my best with the translation to make the tags, particularly {summary} and {description}, reflect the actual source if you were to go the feed's link.
+If you see any issues with such translations, don't hesitate to let me know.